FlyJingFish/AndroidAOP/README.md

 6 .
 This library supports coroutine functions whose pointcut methods are suspend.

 7 .
-This library supports generating Json files of all pointcut information to facilitate an overview of all pointcut locations [Configure here](#4-add-the-androidaopconfig-configuration-item-in-apps-buildgradle-this-step-is-an-optional-configuration-item)
+This library supports generating all cut-off information json and html files, which is convenient for viewing all cut-off locations [Configure here](#4-add-the-androidaopconfig-configuration-item-in-apps-buildgradle-this-step-is-an-optional-configuration-item)

 **8 .
 This library supports debug rapid development mode, allowing you to package at almost the same speed**